Katie Benzan

-Katie Benzan (born May 16, 1998) is an American of Dominican descent former professional basketball player who currently serves as the general manager for the Salt Lake City Stars of the NBA G League.
+Katie Benzan (born May 16, 1998) is an American of Dominican descent former professional basketball player who most recently served as the general manager for the Salt Lake City Stars of the NBA G League.
 She played in the Women's National Basketball Association (WNBA) for the Washington Mystics in 2022.
 She played college basketball at Maryland and Harvard.

 College career

 Harvard

 During, Benzan's time at Harvard, she proved to be one of the best in the Ivy League right from the start.
 She was named to the All-Ivy League First Team all three years that she was a Crimson.
 She was voted onto the First Team unanimously during her 2nd year.
 In her junior season, she scored her career high in points against Quinnipiac with 27.
 Prior to her last season at Harvard, Benzan had decided to forgo her senior year and sit out and she left the Harvard team.

 On October 28, 2019, Benzan decided that she would use her graduate season at the University of Texas.
 By the spring of 2020, Benzan decided to change her decision and shifted her next school to being Maryland.